Disclaimers: See Chapter 1

-Additional Note (Please Read): This story is tied in with, Xena & Gabrielle: A Turn of Fate.
-If you haven't read the chapters of both stories preceding this one, you should do so now.
+Additional Note (Please Read): This tale is tied in with, Xena & Gabrielle: A Turn of Fate.
+If you haven't read the chapters preceding both stories, you should do so now.

 The Conqueror and Ri,

 Chapter 8: Confirmation

 Shadow galloped down the trail leading to the Corinthian Gulf, transporting his mistress and battle equipment to her ship.
 The Conqueror was wearing a grey tunic that fell below her knees with her chakram clipped to a black belt around her waist, and dark boots on her feet.

 The Lord of the Realm was looking forward to getting an early start on setting sail for her voyage as the vessel came into view.
 After she had spoken to the Chancellor last night about her decision to travel to Crete, she'd summoned her General of the Sixth Army to assemble one hundred-fifty of the finest warriors and prepare a ship for embarkation at first light.

 Pulling on Shadow's reins, the Conqueror brought the ebony warhorse to a stop in front of the gangplank that connected to the moderate sized vessel.
 The azure-eyed ruler turned her head to espy the direction from which she had came, thinking about the petite strawberry blonde she left behind in the castle without saying good-bye.
 She thought of the chaste kiss they shared in the temple and it made the Conqueror smile slightly at the memory.

 'I should have told Ri I love her.'
 She ruminated.